-The stunning town of Oia is a great choice for a cheap holiday in Greece for your 2019 / 2020/19 vacation.
+The stunning town of Oia is a great choice for a cheap holiday in Greece for your 2019/2020 holiday.
 Oia is widely considered to be the most beautiful of the towns on the island of Santorini.
 Surprisingly, Oia is phonetically pronounced like ‘la’, a name that embodies the rural charm of this traditional Greek village.
 Every sunrise and sunset, you’ll enjoy breathtaking views of the sun over the blue waters of the Aegean Sea.
 The relaxing traditional Greek lifestyle of Oia makes it appealing to families, couples and groups of friends alike.

 A holiday in Oia puts you within easy reach of the northern end of Santorini, with some of the most stunning scenery the region has to offer.
 Oia’s clifftop location has views of the Palia Voncano, with views reaching as far as Thirassia island.
 In the town itself, you’ll find narrow streets, authentic blue and white buildings and sun-drenched verandas, with a skyline dotted with historic church spires.
 If you’re considering Oia for your next holiday in Greece, you’ll be just 11 kilometres from the main town in Santorini, Fira, with a wide selection of shops, a vibrant nightlife scene, historic ruins and a range of museums.
 Holidays to Oia are the ideal choice for those looking for a good balance between a relaxed beach resort holiday, and a place with a great culture and history.